 Finally, you should make sensible use of appendices; for example, user instructions for software generated, sample questionnaires, and detailed code listings, can be relegated to appendices.
+(If the code is lengthy, it may be better to bind it separately.)
 This will avoid distracting the reader from the presentation of your arguments.